ON BOYS – 4 December 2019

 “These boys are looking all around them for reassurance that they’re okay.
 And, with boys, the way they try to get that reassurance can sometimes seem obnoxious.
 They might yell something out.
 They might push someone.
 They may use humor in ways that others think are rude.
 They’re doing everything they can to make sure they’re good enough and funny enough and well liked enough, but they may not yet have the socioemotional skills and experience to avoid unintentionally harming or even humiliating others… We have to cut them a lot of slack while they’re developing those skills.”

 I have seen this!
-And I am not sure when to correct it – you know, help them along that path in learning those skills.
+And I am not sure when to correct – you know, help them along that path in learning those skills.

-So I asked Suzanne.
+So I asked my sister.
 She has teenage boys, just a few years ahead of mine.
 And she is absolutely one of my favorite moms to watch and to learn from.
-Suzanne said, “You know what, I’ve really stopped correcting them.
+She said, “You know what, I’ve really stopped correcting them.
 I mean, I tell them to put their shoes back on when their feet stink.
 But I let them learn for themselves.
 I think that confidence has a lot to do with learning those skills, and maybe that is my job – to love them in a way, and accept them in a way, that will help them feel confident about who they are, no matter what.”

 What is different about that class?
 He normally likes school.